wajihraza/Ray-Tracing/README.md

 The code is also parallelized using C++ threads library to perform computations efficiently.

-I also wrote a parallel CUDA implementation, which can be seen in the .cu file.
+I also wrote a parallel CUDA implementation, which can be seen in the device_kernels.cuh and raytrace_gpu.cpp files.